Skip to Content

 Gray is a neutral color that can match many colors and styles.
 This is the same way when it comes to wainscoting in dining rooms.

-The white wainscoting stands out in the medium-tone hardwood flooring.
-And the striped carpet below the dining set gives the room more texture.
+The white features of the panels stand out aginst the medium-tone hardwood flooring.
+The striped carpet below the dining set gives the room more texture.

 The gray walls and chairs give the room a cooler vibe, while the wooden dining table and hardwood flooring round up the entire look.
 See more types of dining room chairs on this page.

-Neutral colors can definitely look bare and this dining room is somehow a testament to that.
-The dark wooden dining table at the center and the hardwood flooring try to give the room some color.
+Neutral colors can look bare, and this design is somehow a testament to that.
+The dark wooden table at the center and the hardwood flooring try to give the room some color.

 Red Room with White Wainscoting

-Red is a bold color that screams for attention but it can also be a trendy color you can match with your white wainscoting for your dining room.
-The dining room can include red walls, furniture, decor, and additional accessories and these elements will stand out more once matched with white wainscoting.
+Red is a bold color that screams for attention, but it can also be a trendy color you can match with your white wainscoting for your dining room.
+The layout can include red walls, furniture, decor, and additional accessories, and these elements will stand out more once matched with white raised panels.

-This color combination is one of the best matches you can use for your dining room, primarily because the color red increases the energy level in the room that encourages conversation.
-It is a color that’s also known to promote hunger that makes you want to eat more and improve your eating habits.
+This color combination is a bold choice, primarily because the color red increases the energy level in the room which encourages conversation.
+It is a color known to promote hunger that makes you want to eat more and improve your eating habits.

 Craftsman Wainscoting

-Craftsman wainscoting in a dining room comes in the form of bigger and taller panels.
+Craftsman wainscoting in a dining room comes in the form of bigger and taller panels and decorative woodwork.
 And since they are taller, they produce this illusion that the room is also taller with a higher ceiling.

 The light brown hardwood floor matches the color of the walls and the coffered ceiling.
-The dark brown chairs give an accent to the room and the rustic chandelier is the cherry on top.
+The dark brown chairs accent the room and the rustic chandelier is the cherry on top.

 And the wooden dining table with grey chairs gives the entire room a rustic vibe, as well as the sisal rug below the dining set.
-And a large potted plant offers a refreshing element in the room.
+A large potted plant offers a refreshing element in the room.

 Wainscoting for Formal Dining Rooms